sdgilley/content-maintenance/docs/create-update-auth.md

 ## Create a GitHub token

 1. Go to https://github.com/settings/tokens.
 Generate a new token (classic).
 Add a note and pick an expiration date.
 Skip all the checkboxes; scroll to the bottom, and click **Generate token**.
-1. COPY the token.
-SAVE it somewhere temporarily.
-It's about to go away and you'll need it in a future step.
+1. **COPY** the token. **SAVE** it somewhere temporarily.
+It's about to go away forever, and you'll need it in a future step.
     1. If you're going to run scripts locally, create or update an environment variable **GH_ACCESS_TOKEN** with this value.
     1. To run in a codespace, see next section to save the token in a Codespace secret.
     1. Make sure you have stored the copy of the token before going on to the next step.
 1. Use **Configure SSO** to authorize **MicrosoftDocs** to use the token.
     > ⚠️ IMPORTANT!
-Once you start this step, you'll never see the text of the token again.
+Once you start this step, you'll never see the token value again.
 So make sure you've copied it before you select the dropdown.

 ### Troubleshooting